-The Plaza Major is magnificent at any time of year.
+The Plaza Mayor is magnificent at any time of year.

-Built in the early 1600s it was originally called Plaza del Arrabal, then in honour of the Constitution in 1812, Plaza de la Constitución.
+Built in the early 1600s, the Plaza Mayor was originally called Plaza del Arrabal, then in honour of the Constitution in 1812, Plaza de la Constitución.
 This name was reinstated and changed several times.
 It was changed to Plaza de la República in 1873 and back again in 1876.

 When the Bourbon King came to power it was again renamed, this time Plaza Real.
 Bourbon Kings (in Spanish Borbón) have reigned in Spain over sporadic periods including our current era (1700–1808, 1813–1868, 1875–1931, and since 1975).

-At the end of the Spanish Civil War the name Plaza Major became a constant, lasting until now.
+At the end of the Spanish Civil War the name Plaza Mayor became a constant, lasting until now.

 The three story series of buildings are actually a series of residences, with 237 balconies overlooking the plaza.

 There are nine entrance ways.
 In one was standing this costumed figure.
 He was definitely a modern-day pirate: his running shoes gave him away!

 Some of the entrances have magnificent full-planked wood panelled doors.